FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 In 2014, [Project Jupyter] started as a spin-off project from IPython for several reasons.
 At that time IPython encompassed an interactive shell, the notebook server, the QT console and other parts in a single repository with the obvious organisational downsides.
 After the spin-off, IPython concentrated on providing solely an interactive shell for Python while Project Jupyter itself started as an umbrella organisation for several components like [Jupyter notebook] and [QTConsole], which were moved over from IPython, as well as many others.
 Another reason for the split was the fact that Jupyter wanted to support other languages besides Python like [R], [Julia] and more.
 The name Jupyter itself was chosen to reflect the fact that the three most popular languages in data science are supported among others, thus Jupyter is actually an acronym for **Ju**lia, **Pyt**hon, **R**.

 But evolution never stops and the source code of Jupyter notebook built on the web technologies of 2011 started to show its age.
 As the code grew bigger, people also started to realise that it actually is more than just a notebook.
-Some parts of it rather deal with managing files, running notebooks and parallel workers.
+Some parts of it rather dealt with managing files, running notebooks and parallel workers.
 This eventually led again to the idea of splitting these functionalities and laid the foundation for [JupyterLab].
 JupyterLab is an interactive development environment for working with notebooks, code and data.
 It has full support for Jupyter notebooks and enables you to use text editors, terminals, data file viewers, and other custom components side by side with notebooks in a tabbed work area.
 Since February 2018 it's officially considered to be [ready for users] and the 1.0 release is expected to happen end of 2018.

 According to my experience in the last months, JupyterLab is absolutely ready and I recommend everyone to migrate to it.
 In this post, I will thus focus on JupyterLab and the term notebook or sometimes even Jupyter notebook actually refers to a notebook that was opened with JupyterLab.
 Practically this means that you run `jupyter lab` instead of `jupyter notebook`.
 If you are interested in more historical details read the blog posts of [Fernando Pérez] and [Karlijn Willems].